-It is better to take the chance of meeting her in person and risk being rejected than letting the potential fizzle out.
+It is better to take the chance of meeting her in person and risk being rejected or having her end things than letting the potential fizzle out.
 By using texting as your only mode of communication, there is no real sense of a relationship.
 Reading letters on a screen can never compare to looking into her eyes and hearing her voice.

 Take the chance and just maybe it will turn into a real relationship with love rather than a textationship.